Belmont Report: Informed Consent

 Participants shouldn't be under any unjustifiable pressures to participate in research.
 This can include coercion, undue influence by excessive or inappropriate reward, influence by a close relative, threatening to withdraw health services, and other comparable situations.
 Individuals should make the decision to participate without being pressured by any unwarranted sources.

 Assessment of Risk and Benefits

-It should be correctly assessed that the benefits should overweights the risks.
+It should be correctly assessed that the benefits should overweigh the risks.

-Always risk:benefit ratio should be balanced.

 Selection of Subjects

 It should be of two types that are as follows :